Azure-Samples/media-services-dotnet-dynamic-encryption-with-drm/README.md

 		    <add key="Audience" value="urn:test" />
 		  </appSettings>

-### Step 3: Get at least one streaming unit for the streaming endpoint from which you plan to delivery your content.
+### Step 3: Get at least one streaming unit

+Get at least one streaming unit for the streaming endpoint from which you plan to delivery your content.
 For more information, see: [configure streaming endpoints](http://azure.microsoft.com/documentation/articles/media-services-dotnet-get-started/#configure-streaming-endpoint-using-the-portal)

 ### Step 4:  Run the sample